• Increased gross written premiums by 2.9% over third quarter 2014

 About Economical Insurance

-Founded in 1871, Economical Insurance is one of Canada's leading property and casualty insurers, with approximately $2.0 billion in annualized premium volume and $5.2 billion in assets as at September 30, 2014.
-In 2010, Economical announced its decision to become the first federally-regulated mutual property and casualty insurance company to pursue demutualization.
+Founded in 1871, Economical Insurance is one of Canada's leading property and casualty insurers, with approximately $2.0 billion in annualized premium volume and $5.3 billion in assets as at September 30, 2015.
+Based in Waterloo, this Canadian-owned and operated company services the insurance needs of more than one million customers across the country.
 Economical Insurance conducts business under the following brands: Economical Insurance, Economical, Western General, Economical Select, Perth Insurance, Family Insurance Solutions, Federation Insurance and Economical Financial.

 For further information, contact: